-Approach to climate risk management
+Our approach to climate risk management

-The managers of the Monks Investment Trust aim to assess all holdings in the portfolio at least annually as part of Baillie Gifford's 'climate audit' process.
-This helps inform their view of climate-related risks and opportunities across the portfolio.
+The Developed Asia Team aims to assess all holdings in the portfolio at least annually as part of Baillie Gifford's 'climate audit' process.
+This helps inform our view of climate-related risks and opportunities across the portfolio.
 The results are shown in the metrics section of this report.
 Holdings are assessed on two main criteria:

-- Their emissions reduction goals and performance.
-Holdings are categorised as 'leading', 'preparing', or 'lagging' based on an assessment of their ambition and related strategies to reach net zero emissions by 2050 or before. - Their potential transition role.
+• Their emissions reduction goals and performance.
+Holdings are categorised as 'leading', 'preparing', or 'lagging' based on an assessment of their ambition and related strategies to reach net zero emissions by 2050 or before.

+• Their potential transition role.
 Holdings are categorised as 'solutions innovators', 'carbon-light potential influencers', 'potential evolvers' or 'materially challenged' based on an assessment of their strategic positioning relative to the net zero transition.

-In addition to the climate audit process, the managers conduct more in-depth research into specific holdings where they feel climate-related risks could be particularly material.
-This research utilises a variety of information sources and is supported by a dedicated ESG analyst and Baillie Gifford's central climate team.
-The insights can be discussed at stock discussions or at Portfolio Review Group meetings and are shared among the investment team and colleagues across Baillie Gifford through the research library.
+In addition to the climate audit process, we conduct more in-depth research into specific holdings where we feel climate-related risks could be particularly material.
+This research utilises a variety of information sources and is supported by our dedicated ESG analyst and Baillie Gifford's central climate team.
+The insights can be discussed at stock discussions or at Portfolio Manager meetings and are shared among the investment team and colleagues across Baillie Gifford through our research library.

-To help manage and mitigate risks identified, the managers undertake direct engagement with some holdings where they seek to understand their approach.
-They encourage steps to minimise risks and maximise opportunities where they believe it is material to the success of the company.
-You can find more details of individual company engagements in the latest Stewardship Report available on the website.
+To help manage and mitigate risks identified, we undertake direct engagement with some holdings where we seek to understand their approach.
+We encourage steps to minimise risks and maximise opportunities where we believe it is material to the success of the company.
+You can find more details of individual company engagements in our quarterly reporting.